busquets/convert-doc/README.md

 # convert-doc

 Convert-doc is a script which uses http://docspal.com to convert Microsoft Office files.
-It can be useful for a Libreoffice user who deals often with these proprietary File Formates.
+It can be useful for a Libreoffice user who deals often with these proprietary file formates.

 These conversations are implemented:

-  * odt  --> docx
+  * odt <--> docx
   * doc  --> odt
   * doc  --> pdf
   * docx --> pdf
+  * odt  --> pdf

 The Debian Package is for Debian based distributions (Debian, Ubuntu , LinuxMint...)